 It is common knowledge that Icelandic people are superstitious by nature.
 I was raised in a family where the Elves were like part of the landscape and life in general.
-My mother used to tell me stories about the elves she played with when she was growing up, and there is even one elf story related to when I was born, but I’m going to save that for our Icelandic Mythical walk together ;).
+My mother used to tell me stories about the elves she played with when she was growing up, and there is even one elf story related to when I was born, but I’m going to save that for our Reykjavik Folklore Walking Tour together ;).

 How did the Elves come to be?